dotmesh-io/docs/hugo/content/tutorials/library.md

 Now go and find an image file with a tall aspect ratio.
 I recommend searching Google Images for a picture of the Eiffel Tower.

-Upload it as that user's custom image.
+Upload it as that user's custom image and click on the screen a few times to see the image display.

 {{< copyable name="step-14" >}}
 dm commit -m "